eip-home/eip-headers/draft-eip-headers-definitions.md

 time and subtracting intermediate timestamps.

-## Node selection and fingerprinting LTV
+## Node selection and identification LTV

 This Information Element can be used for two purposes: